-Fascism is almost universally condemned, but few people are informed about its complex ideology and the reasons for its rise after World War I. Marxists argue that fascism did not have an ideology and was simply a right-wing grab for power to repress the working class.
-This idea has become the most accepted one, but is it accurate?
-Our readings will include the Marxist interpretation, but will also examine economic, cultural, and political factors in helping explain fascism.
-Was fascism a counter-revolution or was it, instead, a revolution?
-Was fascism a movement of the right or did it have deeper roots on the left?
-The course will also examine the practice of fascism under Mussolini in Italy, where fascism first took power, and under Hitler in Germany, it’s most extreme manifestation.
-It will consider important Fascist movements and their appeal in countries not usually associated with fascism—for example, France and Romania—and in less important ones in countries like England and Belgium, emphasizing the similarities and differences in the national movements.
-Given the recent rise of groups some observers consider Fascist-like in both Western and Eastern Europe, this class will give students an in-depth idea of historical fascism and will help them put current events into an informed context.
-In addition to the readings, students will gain experience in writing by doing four short papers.
+Fascism is almost universally condemned, but few people are informed about its complex ideology and the reasons for its rise after World War I. Marxists argue that fascism did not have an ideology and was simply a right-wing grab for power to repress the working class, but is this accurate?
+Our readings will examine Marxist along with current interpretations that view fascism as having its roots on the left and as a cultural revolution.
+The course will also examine the practice of fascism under Mussolini in Italy, where fascism first took power, under Hitler in Germany, and Fascist movements in other countries—their similarities and differences.
+Given the recent rise of groups some observers consider Fascist in both Western and Eastern Europe, this class aims at giving students an in-depth understanding of historical fascism and will help them put current events into an informed context.

 HIST 644 Topics in the History of the American Revolution